Search

 For visiting during the week

-We are usually open for visitors and private prayer: Wednesday, 11.00am to 2.00pm, Thursday to Saturday, 11.00am to 3.00pm and Sunday, 12.30pm (after the morning service) until 4.30pm.
+We are usually open for visitors and private prayer: Wednesday to Saturday, 11.00am to 3.00pm and Sunday, 12.30pm (after the morning services) until 4.30pm.
 Our welcome team should be around to greet you and take any questions at these times.

 To see the clergy (Revd Richard Hibbert or Revd Carolyne Powell) , please contact the church office to make an appointment.